drols/unit-4-game/README.md

 # unit-4-game
-A roleplaying game created using HTML, JavaScript, and jQuery.
+A puzzle guessing game created using HTML, JavaScript, and jQuery.